-Punnett Square demonstrating the possible outcomes between one individual who is heterozygous for neurofibromatosis (Nn) and one who is homozygous and does not carry the dominant trait disorder of neurofibromatosis (nn).
-[15]
+Punnett Square showing the possible outcomes between one individual who is heterozygous for neurofibromatosis (Nn) and one who is homozygous and does not carry the dominant trait disorder of neurofibromatosis (nn).
+In order to develop and autosomal dominant disord the individual only needs to inherit the gene change from one parent.11

 Other genetic diseases that are inherited in this pattern are achondroplastic dwarfism, Marfan syndrome, and Huntington's disease.
 Because autosomal dominant disorders are expressed by the presence of just one gene, an individual with the disorder will know that he or she has at least one faulty gene.
-The expression of the disease may manifest later in life, after the childbearing years, which is the case in Huntington's disease.
+The expression of the disease may manifest later in life, after the childbearing years, which is the case in Huntington's disease.12